AIAA Intelligent Systems Technical Committee

 ISTC Technical Seminar Series

-Don’t miss Dr. Dimitra Panagou’s seminar Tuesday October 29 at 12:00pm ET on Zoom!
+Don’t miss Dr. Peng Jiang’s seminar this Wednesday May 27 at 1:00pm ET on Zoom!

 Dial by your location